 - Users also must have compatible voice codecs at each end of the conference to code and decode sound.
 The most common codecs for digitizing voice are G.711 and G.722.
 The emergence today of high-definition voice is causing changes in this technology, however, with AAC and Opus emerging as the dominant voice codecs.

 Codec primer: On navigating codec 'flavors'

 While many vendors are moving toward standards and interoperability, there are still many codec options for vendors to include in their products and for customers to navigate.
 Products often support multiple codecs or "flavors" of the same codec, but that means maintaining multiple algorithms and code tables in the device or software memory.
 Switching between codecs also creates complexity, delays call setup, and increases the frequency of errors.

 Proprietary codecs often require licensing fees and administrative overhead, adding another layer of cost and inconvenience.
 Some codecs require users to pay royalties whenever they are used.
 These codecs generally appear in reputable products known for reliability and scalability, but usage can be costly.
-Royalty-free codecs, such as the recently released SILK from Skype, which can be integrated into products at negligible cost.

 The Scalable Video Codec (SVC) extension to the H.264 standard is helping to eliminate some complexity by allowing transmissions to rely on the original encoded stream, which can then be decoded with minimal software on a wide range of clients, such as PDAs and cell phones.
 SVC may someday eliminate the need for video conferencing gateways and multipoint control units (MCUs) to bridge multiple users.